tony56a/Instagram-Java/README.md

 ## Setup
 Include the `/bin/java-instagram.jar` file in your project.

-This library had a dependency on Apache HttpClient 4.2.1.
+This library has a dependence on Apache HttpClient 4.2.1.
 It can be downloaded [here](http://hc.apache.org/downloads.cgi).

 ## Authentication
  Firstly, build the authorization URL